 - Other.
 Frequent to excessive lightning was common with the long duration storm.
 At least two apartment fires were preliminarily attributed to lightning strikes.
 Many residents noted lightning streaking across the sky from north to south, indicative of impressive positive and negative charge distribution through the depth of the storm.
 Pockets of steam quickly formed as hail began to melt, and rose above eye level reducing visibility to near zero.

 - Assessment and Aftermath.
 For McAllen, the storm was epic.
 Given the magnitude, the community is fortunate to have escaped with no serious injuries and no fatalities as of this writing.
 Reasons may include time of day (mid to late evening), proactive services by the City’s Emergency Management apparatus, and good luck.
-In all, 217 persons were rescued from being trapped in hail and wind damaged homes and flood waters and more than 25,000 customers were without power during the peak of the storm.
-June Update: According to the Insurance Council of Texas, insured damages tallied $200 million; total damage, including uninsured property, is likely millions of dollars more.
-Thousands of auto and home insurance claims had been made by the 1st of April.
+In all, 217 persons were rescued from being trapped in hail and wind damaged homes and flood waters, more than 1,000 homes and businesses were damaged, and more than 25,000 customers were without power during the peak of the storm.
+March 2013 Update: According to the Insurance Council of Texas and verified by the Property Claims Service of the Insurance Services Office, insured damages tallied $260 million; total damage, including uninsured property, is likely tens of millions of dollars more.
+In all, 2,800 homeowners’ claims and 3,000 auto claims had been made by the end of 2012.
+The storm ranked 21st costliest in Texas since 1950 (in 2012 dollars).

 Additional videos, photos, and more can be found at the following locations: